 1. Raw meat and seafood

 This is a no brainer as both uncooked and undercooked food, particularly meat and seafood, can cause serious health issues even in the most developed of countries.
-When you’re out travelling, you should avoid uncooked meat and seafood where possible, as they can carry a vast array of nasty pathogens and germs which can debilitate you on your dream holiday.
+When you’re out travelling, you should avoid uncooked meat and seafood where possible.
 Many traditional foods and delicacies are raw or undercooked, so it’s worth doing a little research, especially if you have a sensitive tummy.

 Berries, as with other fruit and vegetables that have no protective skin and are eaten raw, should be avoided in certain regions.
 This is especially true in countries with poor-quality tap water and risk of contamination when handled/prepared, as even washed fruit still risks being unsafe to consume.
 If you want to lessen the chances of catching a stomach bug while abroad, try to avoid berries and other fruit that requires washing.
 Although berries are delicious and healthy, you cannot be sure that harmful bacteria from the soil has been sufficiently washed off.